Wndx2/SeiBot/Sei_Information/Rods.md

 ### **1. Wooden Twig Rod**
 - **Shape**: A simple, straight stick.
 - **Appearance**: Very basic, with no curve.
-Twine wrapped around the middle & stretchec across with a small hook at the end of the rod attatched to a string
+Twine wrapped around the middle & stretchec across with a small hook at the end of the rod attatched to a string.
 - **Color**: Light brown for the stick, tan for the twine, and a dark gray hook.

 ### **2. Reedcrafted Pole**